-Working with both Dr. Janneke Hille Ris Lambers (Plant Community Ecology & Environmental Change, University of Washington) and Dr. Liz Van Volkenburgh (Plant Physiology, University of Washington) as an undergraduate, I focused on elucidating the coordinated morphological, anatomical, and functional changes that Populus tremuloides (Trembling Aspen) leaves undergo when acclimating to environmental stressors: low-water versus low-light availability (as may be expected with anthropogenic climate change).
+Prior to UCLA, I worked with Dr. Leander DL Anderegg, Melissa E Lacey, Dr. Janneke Hille Ris Lambers, and Dr. Liz Van Volkenburgh elucidating the coordinated morphological, anatomical, and functional changes that Populus tremuloides (Trembling Aspen) leaves undergo when acclimating to environmental stressors: low-water versus low-light availability.

 If you want to collaborate or simply say hi feel free to send me an email!